-Below is a short guides on how to control and prevent common pests in the Albuquerque Area:
+Below is a short guides on how to control and prevent common pests:

 Lady bugs are a great and natural way to rid your plants of aphids.
 Aphids are seen here as the small green bugs, but they can also be black, red, yellow or brown depending on the species.

 About: Aphids are a common pest in Albuquerque.
 This soft-bodied, usually wingless insect is social and will eat your plants in clusters.
-They will feast on the plant’s fluids, which can cause wilting and malformations.
-In addition, aphids produce honeydew that attracts a fungi known as sooty mold, making the infected area black.
+They will feast on the plant's fluids, which can cause wilting and malformations.
+In addition, aphids produce honeydew that attracts fungi known as sooty mold, making the infected area black.
 The sugar substance can also attract other bugs like ants which can also cause an ant infestation.
 You may then have to look for ant control and removal service that can remove help you get rid of the ants from your property.

 - Edible Plants: If aphids are munching on your edible plants, apply a product like Fertilome's Triple Action Plus.
 This product will be okay to spray on your plants up to the day of harvest.